alivarastepour/react/README.md

-this repo consists of my learnings in advanced, intermediate and basic consepts of reactjs along side with other front-end tools like SCCS, bootstrap and typescript
+this repo consists of my learnings in advanced, intermediate and basic consepts of reactjs alongside with other front-end tools like SCSS, bootstrap and typescript